Granuloma inguinale

 The disease often goes untreated because of the scarcity of medical treatment in the countries in which it is found.
 In addition, the painless genital ulcers can be mistaken for syphilis.
 The ulcers ultimately progress to destruction of internal and external tissue, with extensive leakage of mucus and blood from the highly vascular lesions.
 The destructive nature of donovanosis also increases the risk of superinfection by other pathogenic microbes.

 Symptoms and signs

 Small, painless nodules appear after about 10–40 days of contact with the bacteria.
-Later, the nodules burst, creating open, fleshy, oozing lesions.
+Later, the nodules burst, creating open, fleshy red ulcers with rolled edges that have a tendency to bleed on contact.
 The infection spreads, mutilating the infected tissue.
-The infection will continue to destroy the tissue until treated.
-The lesions occur at the region of contact typically found on the shaft of the penis, the labia, or the perineum.
+The infection will continue to destroy the tissue until treated, lesions can spread by autoinoculation.
+Inguinal spread can lead to the formation of pseudobubo without the involvement of the inguinal lymph nodes.
+The lesions frequently occur at the region of contact typically found on the shaft of the penis, the labia, or the perineum, and in the oral region due to oral intercourse.
 Rarely, the vaginal wall or cervix is the site of the lesion.
 At least one case in India led to partial autoamputation of the penis.
 The patient tested positive for HIV-2 and had been infected for six years.

+Genital elephantiasis can occur because of the blockage of the lymphatic channels due to scarring of the ulcers.
+There is concern that there is a linkage between donovanosis and squamous cell carcinoma.

 Mechanism

-The microorganism spreads from one host to another through contact with the open sores.
+The microorganism, Klebsiella granulomatis, spreads from one host to another through contact with the open sores.
+Typically, this contact occurs during sexual intercourse.
+As a result, granuloma inguinale is considered a sexually transmitted infection.